Is your cookware ready to use?

 other high-end brands?

 Ours has been designed to be the most beautiful and highly functional cast iron cookware you can buy.
-The entirety of the interior cooking surfaces has been CNC machined smooth to provide the best performance and easiest release of your food.
+The cooking surfaces have been CNC machined smooth - all the way up the sidewalls - to provide the best performance and easiest release of your food.
 It’s an unparalleled cooking experience.

 Each of our handles has been designed as an abstraction of a Cherry tree branch.
 Not just a visual feature, it has resulted in handles that are wonderfully pleasing to hold and use as well.
 Because they’re longer than most other cast iron handles, they stay cool longer, and balance the weight of the pans better as well.

 with cast iron?

 No synthetic polymers coming into contact with your food.
 While non-stick coatings are wonderfully slippery, the fumes that come off of them at high heat have been linked to health complications and even cancer.
 Our cast iron cookware is seasoned with naturally polymerized flaxseed oil, giving you a safe, high performance surface to cook on.

 Trace iron supplementation.
 We’re talking small numbers here, but they do add up.
 Studies have shown that especially when cooking more acidic foods (like tomato sauce) in cast iron, the iron content of your food can jump a few mg, which won’t affect its taste, but will certainly benefit your health.

 The cast iron process is sustainable and green.
 There is very little waste in the production of cast iron.
 There are only three basic elements used in the cast iron process: heat, sand, and iron.
 Both the sand and iron are entirely recyclable, and the heat from most new furnaces it generated through induction, which is wonderfully efficient.
 This means less negative environmental impact on our planet, which is a health benefit to us all.